A global Torelli theorem for singular symplectic varieties: Introduction

 Much more can be said when $X$ admits a resolution deformation equivalent to a Hilbert scheme of points on a $K3$ surface.
-The possible projective contractions $M\to X$ of a moduli space of sheaves $M$ on a $K3$ surface is completely described by wall-crossing in the space of Bridgeland stability conditions by work of Bayer--Macr\`i \cite{BM}; Theorem \ref{theorem def smooth} combined with density results then implies that no new singularities occur in the general $X$ (see Proposition \ref{proposition def to bridge}):
+The possible projective contractions $M\to X$ of a moduli space of sheaves $M$ on a $K3$ surface is completely described by wall-crossing in the space of Bridgeland stability conditions by work of Bayer--Macr\`i \cite{BM}; Theorem \ref{theorem def smooth} combined with density results then implies that no new singularities occur for general $X$:

-\begin{theorem}Let $\pi:Y\to X$ be an irreducible symplectic resolution where $Y$ is a \Kthreen-type manifold.
-Provided $b_2(X)>3$, $X$ is locally trivially deformation equivalent to a wall-crossing contraction of a moduli space of Bridgeland stable objects on a K3 surface. \end{theorem}
+\begin{theorem}[See Proposition \ref{proposition def to bridge}]Let $\pi:Y\to X$ be an irreducible symplectic resolution where $Y$ is a \Kthreen-type manifold.
+Provided $b_2(X)>4$, $X$ is locally trivially deformation equivalent to a wall-crossing contraction of a moduli space of Bridgeland stable objects on a K3 surface. \end{theorem}

-Extremal contractions are particularly amenable to the lattice theory involved, and we for example have the following generalization of a beautiful result of Arbarello and Sacc\`a \cite{AS}:
+Extremal contractions are particularly amenable to the lattice theory involved, and we for example have the following generalization of a beautiful result of Arbarello and Sacc\`a \cite[Theorem 1.1 part i)]{AS}:

-\begin{theorem} Let $\pi:Y\to X$ be an irreducible symplectic resolution where $Y$ is a \Kthreen-type manifold, and assume $\rk\,N_1(Y/X)=1$.
+\begin{theorem}[See Proposition \ref{nakajima}] Let $\pi:Y\to X$ be an irreducible symplectic resolution where $Y$ is a \Kthreen-type manifold, and assume $\rk\,N_1(Y/X)=1$.
 Then for any closed point $x\in X$ the analytic germ $(X,x)$ is isomorphic to that of a Nakajima quiver variety. \end{theorem}

 As another nice application, we are able to rule out the existence of certain contractions on \Kthreen-type varieties: